bolloland/CLI-Project-Pokemon/README.md

-# Phase 1 Phinal - CLI Application from a (Pokemon) API
+# Phase 1 Final - CLI Application from a (Pokemon) API - Flatiron School

 # tl/dr "CLI program that sorts through a Pokemon API and returns key information about your deck of Pokemon cards."
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~